 Born in 1994, I live and work in Manchester.

-I also work as a freelance audio producer in specialist music radio.
+I am also a full-time radio producer working in specialist music.